GHXX/MoreAscents/thunderstore_README.md

 Ascent 9 - Big Luggage's have a chance to only contain one item.<br>
 Ascent 10 - You're more vulnerable to everything but Injuries, Hunger and Weight.<br>
 Ascent 11 - Helping people up makes you drowsy.<br>
-Ascent 12 - No more Revive Statues.
+Ascent 12 - No more Revive Statues.<br><br>

+Chaos 1 - Going unconscious is instant death